GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 Gluu must be deployed on a fully qualified domain name (FQDN), e.g. `https://my-gluu.server.com`.
 Localhost is **not** supported.

-If you do not have a globally FQDN or you are testing  Gluu out, you must edit all ```hosts``` files that will interact with Gluu including and most importantly your Gluu server.
+If an FQDN is not available, edit all `hosts` files that will interact with Gluu including, and most importantly, the Gluu Server.

 In linux choosing the editor you like open the hosts file and add your IP and FQDN of choice :

 ```
 vi /etc/hosts
 ```